rownd/devise-rownd/README.md

   <%= javascript_pack_tag 'rph', 'data-turbolinks-track': 'reload' %>
 </body>
 ```
-There are two key pieces that you musut include in the layout:
+There are two key pieces that you must include in the layout:

 `<%= show_rownd_signin_if_required %>`
 This renders the Rownd sign in modal to prompt the user for authentication when your app explicitly requires it in a controller